You are here

 - Before applying, carefully review the graduation requirements for the College of Arts and Sciences

-- If you transfer as a junior, you may not be able to study abroad or participate in other off-campus programs due to the four-semester residency requirement.
+- If you transfer as a junior, you may not be able to study abroad or participate in other off-campus programs due to the residency requirement.

 Applying for Internal Transfer